crckman/MicroAgentsDemo/README.md

 Types of failures observed:

 - Identifying a span with less than 5 days
-- Mis-identifyied "next month" (as the current month)
+- Mis-identified "next month" (as the current month)
 - Selected a return date that is same day as leaving for work trip)
 - Selected a span that would require cancelling dentist